 In a small desert town in southwestern Colorado, the death of archaeologist Sandy Adelfan is a catalyst for friends and family to begin excavating their own tangled pasts.
-Greg, Sandy's son and colleague, has come into grisly archaeological knowledge that his father had kept hidden to protect his foundation's relationship with the local Navajo tribes.
+Greg, Sandy's son and colleague, unearths a family secret that threatens the Adelfan legacy.
 Becky, Greg's ex-wife, returns to the Southwest for Sandy's funeral and a final reckoning with Greg, who may or may not have left her for dead in the desert years ago.
 The Skinwalker, a spectral figure that haunts the desert, begins to infiltrate the Adelfan family narrative as reality starts to deteriorate and trusted relationships erode.

-Dig was a national semifinalist for Kitchen Dog Theatre of Dallas' New Works Festival in 2016, Landing Theatre of Houston's New American Voices Playwriting Festival in 2015, and Manhattan Theatre Works' National Newborn Festival in 2013.
-In 2014, Dig was developed in New York City as an Off-Off Broadway staged reading at The Brick by Obligatory Theatre Company and as a lab selection for Sanctuary Playwrights' Theatre.
+Dig was a national semifinalist for Kitchen Dog Theatre of Dallas' New Works Festival, Landing Theatre of Houston's New American Voices Playwriting Festival, and Manhattan Theatre Works' National Newborn Festival.
+Dig was also developed in New York City as an Off-Off Broadway staged reading at The Brick by Obligatory Theatre Company and as a lab selection for Sanctuary Playwrights' Theatre.

 A Sudden Loss of Altitude (short play)

 A one night stand from an online hookup rapidly deteriorates as both participants realize they’ve exposed their vulnerabilities to the wrong person.